CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

     Its constructor calls the parent class constructor and initializes the label with ``value``.

 We add a tooltip to explain the purpose of our widget.
-We also select an appropriate icon using QtAwesome (a Spyder project that makes it easy to incorporate icon fonts into PyQT applications), we can select an appropriate icon by running the ``qta-browser`` command in a system terminal (Anaconda Prompt on Windows).
+We also select an appropriate icon using `QtAwesome`_ (a Spyder project that makes it easy to incorporate icon fonts into PyQT applications), we can select an appropriate icon by running the ``qta-browser`` command in a system terminal (Anaconda Prompt on Windows).

-From here, as Figure 3 shows, we can select and copy the icon name of our preference.
+From here, as :ref:`Figure 3 <tutorial-figure-3>` shows, we can select and copy the icon name of our preference.

+.. _tutorial-figure-3:

 .. figure:: images/workshop-3/pd_qta-browser_timer.png
    :alt: A graphical window showing a grid with a number of timer-related icons.